YellowGregs/weao-proxy-api/README.md

 # WEAO Proxy API

-This project is a proxy server designed to access the [Whatexpsare.online](https://whatexpsare.online/) API by adding the required `User-Agent` header to requests.
+This was something I wanted to code, and this is proxy server is designed to access the [Whatexpsare.online](https://whatexpsare.online/) API by adding the required `User-Agent` header to requests.
 This will ensure that your requests to the API are not blocked by Cloudflare.

 ## Purpose

-When I was developing a simple template website using the Whatexpsare.online API, I encountered issues with requests being blocked due to CORS restrictions.
-After discussing this with the API owner, we couldn't find a solution but he did say he will fix the CORS Issue.
-Therefore, with their permission, I created this open-source proxy server to make the API accessible to everyone without such restrictions.
+When I was developing a simple template website using the Whatexpsare.online API, I encountered issues with the requests being blocked due to CORS restrictions.
+After discussing this with the API owner about the problem, we couldn't find a solution but he did say he will fix the CORS Issue.
+Therefore, with his permission, I created this open-source proxy server to make the API accessible to everyone without restrictions.

 ## Getting Started